 There’s been a running joke for a while now that, as awesome as Pinterest can be, a lot of us are spending time there drooling over beautiful, creative projects, rather than spending time making beautiful, creative projects.
 Some links, I pin with no intention whatsoever to attempt them, but just because I love the idea, or the photo, or colors, or something else about it.
 But there are many pins that I do want to try or that have given me ideas for similar projects (like that pincushion).
 So, I’ve decided to challenge myself with a recurring feature called “Do Your Pins,” where I’ll discuss the ones I’ve tried and the experiences I had with them.

 I am not a terribly prolific pinner.
-I certainly bookmark lots of ideas via methods other than Pinterest.
+I bookmark lots of ideas in places besides Pinterest.
 I generally pin things that are either 1) beautifully photographed, or 2) brilliant and need to be tried and shared.
-However, since Pinterest is its own phenomenon and I am not hearing water cooler jokes about my list in Read it Later, I’ll start with just what I’ve seen or posted there.
+However, since Pinterest is its own phenomenon and I am not hearing water cooler jokes about my list in Pocket, I’ll start with just what I’ve seen or posted there.

 banana cake with cream cheese frosting